appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/store-and-distribution-sso-authentication.md

 ---
-title: SSO Authentication
+title: Store and Distribution SSO Authentication
-description: Establish Single Sign-On (SSO) providers for your organization.
-Enhance security and simplify access across Appcircle's platform.
+description: Set up single sign-on (SSO) for distributing your applications, enhancing security and simplifying the login process.
-tags: [account, organization, sso, configuration]
+tags: [sso, distribution, okta, auht0, entraid, azure, saml, openid]
-sidebar_position: 2
+sidebar_position: 3
 ---

-import Screenshot from '@site/src/components/Screenshot';

-# Appcircle Login Single Sign-On (SSO) Providers Configuration
+# Enterprise App Store and Testing Distribution Single Sign-On (SSO) Providers Configuration

 ## 1. Introduction

 Single Sign-On (SSO) allows users to log in to Appcircle using their existing credentials from an Identity Provider (IdP).
 By integrating SSO, organizations can streamline user access management, enhance security, and provide a seamless login experience across multiple platforms.

-This document specifically covers the SSO configuration for the Appcircle Portal.
-Please note that a separate SSO configuration exists for the Testing Portal (Testing Distribution module) and Enterprise Store (Enterprise App Store module).
-This document does not cover those configurations.
-For more information on SSO setup for the Testing Portal and Enterprise Store, please refer to the [Store and Distribution SSO Authentication Configuration Guide](/account/my-organization/integrations/authentication/store-and-distribution-sso-authentication).
+This document specifically covers the SSO configuration for the Testing Portal (Testing Distribution module) and Enterprise Store (Enterprise App Store module).
+Please note that a separate SSO configuration exists.
+This document does not cover those configurations for the Appcircle Portal.
+For more information on SSO setup for the Testing Portal and Enterprise Store, please refer to the [Appcircle Login Single Sign-On (SSO) Providers Configuration](/account/my-organization/integrations/authentications/sso-authentication).

 Currently, this configuration supports enabling SSO with only one identity provider at a time.
 Adding multiple SSO providers is not supported at this moment but may be available in the future.

 The SSO setup described in this document integrates the selected identity provider with the Appcircle IAM module, essentially adding the provider as an identity source for Appcircle.

 This document provides a comprehensive guide to configuring SSO with various supported identity providers, including Auth0, Microsoft Entra ID (formerly Azure Active Directory), Okta, OneLogin and Keycloak.
 Whether you choose to implement OpenID Connect or SAML, this guide will walk you through the necessary steps to ensure a successful integration with Appcircle.

 ### Supported Identity Providers